YellowGregs/OtakuNexus/README.md

 ---

 # NOTE
-- I will try add more stuff into it, but this was a free anime website I work on for fun.
+- I will try to add more stuff into OtakuNexus, but this was a free anime website I work on for fun, that's all.